malicean/stitchfinder/README.md

 ```

 Invoking stitchfinder produces a table.
 Each row corresponds to a stitch, where the first column contains the **stitch word**.
-Note that there might be multiple rows with the same stitch word; a stitch word can sometimes be produced multiple times from
-the same given word but different found words, e.g. `ali` produces `alice` with `ice` or `lice`.
-Also note that the stitch word might be the same as the given or found word; a found word may start/end with the given word
-and vice versa.

 ### Example Output

 The following is first 10 lines of `stitchfinder popular.txt twink`:

 ```
-Stitched                  Found               I-sect   Rem-given   Rem-found          Pos     Valid   X-given   X-pos atwink                    at                  t        wink        a                  right   false
+ Stitched                  Pos-given   Pos-expans   Valid   I-sect   Expansion   Found               Rem-expans   Rem-found
+ atwink                                right        false   t        twink       at                  wink         a
-atwinkle                  at                  t        winkle      a                  right   false   twinkle   left
+ atwinkle                  left        right        false   t        twinkle     at                  winkle       a
-abandonmentwink           abandonment         t        wink        abandonmen         right   false
+ abandonmentwink                       right        false   t        twink       abandonment         wink         abandonmen
-abandonmentwinkle         abandonment         t        winkle      abandonmen         right   false   twinkle   left
+ abandonmentwinkle         left        right        false   t        twinkle     abandonment         winkle       abandonmen
-abbotwink                 abbot               t        wink        abbo               right   false
+ abbotwink                             right        false   t        twink       abbot               wink         abbo
-abbotwinkle               abbot               t        winkle      abbo               right   false   twinkle   left
+ abbotwinkle               left        right        false   t        twinkle     abbot               winkle       abbo
-abductwink                abduct              t        wink        abduc              right   false
+ abductwink                            right        false   t        twink       abduct              wink         abduc
-abductwinkle              abduct              t        winkle      abduc              right   false   twinkle   left
+ abductwinkle              left        right        false   t        twinkle     abduct              winkle       abduc
-abortwink                 abort               t        wink        abor               right   false
+ abortwink                             right        false   t        twink       abort               wink         abor
 ```

 The meaning of the columns is:

-- `Stitched`: stitched (final) words
-- `Found`: words from `popular.txt` which stitch into the given word (`twink`)
-- `I-sect` (intersection): text which the given word and each final word has, which allows the two to stitch together
+- `Stitched`: the word which stiches `Expansion` and `Found` together, with the overlap being `I-sect`
-- `Rem-given` (remaining given): text of the given word without the intersection
+- `Pos-given` (position of given): where the given word is relative to `Expansion`.
+Blank when the expansion is the given word.
-- `Rem-found` (remaining found): text of the found word without the intersection
-- `Pos` (position): where the given word is relative to the found word
+- `Pos-expans` (position of expansion): where `Expansion` is relative to `Found` in `Stitched`.
-- `Valid`: whether the remaining given and found are valid words (i.e. are they in `popular.txt`)
+- `Valid`: whether the `Rem-expans` and `Rem-found` are valid words (i.e. are they in `popular.txt`)
-- `X-given` (expanded given): see [Expansion](#expansion)
-- `X-pos` (expanded position): see [Expansion](#expansion)
+- `I-sect` (intersection): the overlapping text between `Expansion` and `Found`
+- `Expansion`: what the given word expanded to.
+May be the same as the given word.
+- `Found`: the other word
+- `Rem-given` (remaining given): text of the given word without `I-sect`
+- `Rem-found` (remaining found): text of `Found` without `I-sect`

+For more information about `Expansion` and `Pos-given`, see [Expansion](#expansion).

 ### With Nushell